valthoraval/OBD/src/docs/1_2_gcp_handson.md

 * What are "Deep Learning VMs" ?
 Try to use your own words
 * What would be the alternative if you wanted to get a machine with the same installation ?

-### Create a google compute engine instance with a GPU using the command line
+### Create a google compute engine instance using the command line

-**This is very important for the next workshop**

 Instead of using the browser to create this machine, we will be using the [CLI to create instances](https://cloud.google.com/ai-platform/deep-learning-vm/docs/cli)